Vladislav Ardzinba: Presidency

 After the hostilities ended in 1994 and the bulk of the Georgian population was forced out of Abkhazia, the Abkhazian parliament elected Ardzinba to the presidency, a move that was condemned by Georgia and the United Nations as illegal.
 He won the first direct polls on 3 October 1999, without an opponent and was re-elected as president of Abkhazia.
 He installed an autocratic regime and remained politically untouchable until his health seriously deteriorated in 2003.
-He once stated that independence from Georgia is not negotiable, and he has tried to align the state with Russia, whose political and economic support was essential to the republic.
+He once stated that independence from Georgia is not negotiable, and he tried to align the state with Russia, whose political and economic support was essential to the republic.
 As a leader of the Abkhaz side he met the two successive Russian presidents, Boris Yeltsin and Vladimir Putin, as well as a President of Georgia, Eduard Shevardnadze.

-Under his rule, human rights records were extremely poor as most of the pre-war Georgian population of Abkhazia were deprived the right to return, and those who remained were subjected to systematic ethnic cleansing.
+Under his rule, human rights records were extremely poor as most of the pre-war Georgian population of Abkhazia were deprived of the right to return, and those who remained were subjected to systematic ethnic cleansing.
 Ardzinba aroused some further criticism from the international community after issuing a decree banning Jehovah's Witnesses in 1995.

 During the last years of his presidency Ardzinba faced criticism for both failing to bring stability to Abkhazia and his increasingly low public profile.
 He had not appeared in public since 2002.
 As a result, the role of governing the state had been increasingly left to Prime Minister Raul Khajimba.

 He had been in extremely poor health and underwent treatment in Moscow for some time.
 Despite increasing calls from the opposition (particularly the Amtsakhara movement) for him to resign he had stated that he would finish his term, which was supposed to end in October 2004, but in fact did not end until 12 February 2005, due to disputes over the election of his successor.
 There were also calls for him to be impeached.
-However, although the Abkhaz Constitution allows for impeachment, the process would likely have not been completed before the end of his term, so no serious steps were taken to bring it about.
+However, although the Abkhaz Constitution allows for impeachment, the process would likely not have been completed before the end of his term, so no serious steps were taken to bring it about.
 He was unable to run for a third term due to constitutional restrictions, and it is unlikely that his health would have enabled him to do so even if this was allowed.